pwrstudio/txtblock/whitepaper.md

 2. A decentralized file sharing system
 3. A client application

-Where (1) and (2) is a set of open standards (as far as possible existing such standards) and (3) is a interface for interacting (reading/publishing) with the underlying system.
+Where (1) and (2) is a set of open standards (as far as possible made up of existing such standards) and (3) is a interface for interacting (reading/publishing) with the underlying system.

 X is designed for publication of pure text.
 This decision is made to position X in the historical lineage of the book.
 We believe it could in the future quite easily be extended to include other media or arbitrary data by adapting the client layer.

 ### Decentralized index

 The core of the system is a decentralized index or catalogue preserving references to all publications.
-Where as previous solutions to the problem of persistent reparability have relied on a central authority to issue certificates, X will use a transparent, autonomous authority system.
+Whereas previous solutions to the problem of persistent referability have relied on a central authority to issue certificates, X will use a transparent, autonomous authority system based on blockchain technology.

 ##### Ethereum

-The technology that enables this is [Ethereum], a decentralized platform that runs smart contracts.
-Fundamentally it is a system, based on blockchain database technology, enabling agreement between nodes in a network without a central authority.
+The specific technology that enables this is [Ethereum], a decentralized platform that runs smart contracts.
+Fundamentally it is a system, based on blockchain database technology, allowing agreement between nodes in a network without a central authority.
 The integrity of the system is maintained through the economically incentivized cryptographic labour of the participating machines.
 This is the operating system on top of which the core of X runs.
-The operation of publishing will require a small transaction fee (a one-time payment for the computing power needed to add the entry to the database.)
+Publishing is simply the operation of making an entry into this distributed, public database.
+The index functions transparently, without human involvement.
+Publishing will require a small transaction fee (a one-time payment for the computing power needed for the operation) but will be non-profit.

 ##### Tamperproof & Censorship resistant

 In contrast to a ISBN or DOI identifier, a X identifier is tied to the information it identifies.
 By using a [cryptographic hashing function] a fingerprint of the information is created.
-Changing a single letter in the information will completely change the fingerprint.
-A modified file would therefor fail verification against the catalogue.
-This allows a certainty that the text you are reading is indeed the exact text that was published – especially important as the actual file will be stored in a decentralized manner by all the participants of the network.
+Changing a single letter in the text will completely change the fingerprint.
+A modified file would therefore fail verification against the catalogue.
+This allows certainty that the text you are reading is indeed the exact text that was published.

-A X identifier could look as follows:
+A X identifier looks as follows:

 	3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb